CasAndreu/rlda/README.rst

    :alt: alternate text
    :align: center

 Save the classifications made by each lda model.
-Run this funciton to create a directory named "classifications" that will have as many "csv" files as topic-models you run.
+Run this function to create a directory named "classifications" that will have as many "csv" files as topic-models you run.
 The "csv" files will have 2 variables: "top_topic", the topic of each document, "text", the text of the document

-robust_model.save_models_classificiations()
+>>> robust_model.save_models_classificiations()

 Clustering topics to get more robust meta-topics
 --------------------------------------------------------